-Low back pain can manifest as anything from a simple twinge after lifting awkwardly to full blown spasm or the severity of a disc herniation.
+Low back pain can manifest as anything from a simple twinge after lifting awkwardly to full-blown spasm or the severity of a disc herniation.

 During your consultation, a variety of tests diagnose exactly where the pain originates from and the reasons behind it.
-Treatment will get to work on the immediate symptoms and advice given to prevent the injury returning.
+Treatment will get to work on the immediate symptoms and advice given to prevent the injury from returning.